What if my baby has special needs?

 - Take caution when folding.
 Keep your baby away from the stroller as you open and fold it, since small fingers can get caught in stroller hinges.
 Always make sure the stroller is locked open before you put your child in it.

 - Check for recalls.
-Be sure to return the stroller warranty card so that you'll be notified in case of a recall.
-If you're considering a used stroller for your baby, make sure the stroller hasn't been recalled.
+Return the stroller warranty card so that you'll be notified in case of a recall.
+If you're considering a used stroller, make sure the stroller hasn't been recalled.

 See more In-depth

-- Zaichkin J. Newborn Intensive Care: What Every Parent Needs to Know.
-Ann Arbor, Mich.: Sheridan Books; 2009:446.
+- Zaichkin J. Homeward Bound.
+In: Newborn Intensive Care: What Every Parent Needs to Know.
+Ann Arbor, Mich.: Sheridan Books; 2009.

-- Jana LA, et al. Heading Home With Your Newborn: From Birth To Reality.
-2nd ed.
+- Jana LA, et al. Thinking outside of the house.
+In: Heading Home With Your Newborn: From Birth to Reality.
+3rd ed.
 Elk Grove Village, Ill.: American Academy of Pediatrics.
-2011:228.
+2015.

 - Cerar LK, et al. A comparison of respiratory patterns in healthy term infants placed in car safety seats and beds.
 Pediatrics.
 2009;124:e396.